-When establishing a business relationship with the client, the Company is required to obtain the client's prior consent to this Policy.
-In addition, the Company is required to obtain the client's prior consent before executing clients' orders or receiving and transmitting orders for execution outside a regulated market or a multi-lateral trading facility (MTF).
-The client is informed that the Principal acts as counterparty or principal entity, which is not a regulated market or a multi-lateral trading facility (MTF).
+When establishing a business relationship with the client, the Principal is required to obtain the client's prior consent to this Policy.
+In addition, the Principal is required to obtain the client's prior consent before executing clients' orders or before executing client's orders outside a Regulated Market or a multi-lateral trading facility (MTF).
+The client acknowledges that the execution of orders herein and the consent thereto, shall be within the jurisdiction of Saint Vincent and the Grenadines.
+The client is informed that the Principal acts as counterparty or principal entity, which is not a Regulated Market or a multi-lateral trading facility (MTF).

-The Company may obtain the above consents in the form of a general agreement.
-The Company will treat clients who have either received the Policy or agreed to receive the Policy electronically or via the internet and have accepted the Trading Terms and Conditions of the Company, as clients who have given their consent to the Policy as well as given consent to the Company to execute or receive and transmit an order for execution outside a regulated market or an MTF.
+The Principal may obtain the above consents in the form of a general agreement.
+The Principal will treat clients who have either received this Policy or agreed to receive this Policy electronically or via the internet and have accepted the Trading Terms and Conditions of the Principal, as clients who have given their consent to this Policy as well as given their consent to the Principal to execute an order outside a Regulated Market or an MTF.